-*If you use Energy Suspension Poly Body Mounts, make sure to measure your stack height (height of mount and body lift puck combined) of the rear mounts to ensure that it totals 2.25-2.5″ – if it does not, contact me for additional spacers.
+*Regardless of what mounts you use, make sure to measure your stack height (height of mount and body lift puck combined) of the rear mounts to ensure that it totals 2.25-2.5″ – if it does not, contact me for additional spacers.

 Q – Does your bumper design have a receiver built-in?

-A – The bumper has provisions for a Buyers Products RT25806 receiver, which can be included in the bumper purchase or you can source one yourself.
+A – The bumper has provisions for a Buyers Products RT25806 receiver, which is now included in the bumper purchase for versions 12+.

 Q – What is the tow rating on your bumper/receiver?